 Nutrition facts are an estimate only.

-Let me know if you try these Funfetti cookies.
-I’d love to hear how they turn out!
+And if you give these Funfetti cookies a try, I’d love to hear about it!
+Share your experience and let me know how they turned out!